nickjackolaisen/BusinessInitiaitive/_posts/sole proprietorship vs llc/2023-06-31-sole_proprietorship_vs_llc_pros_and_cons.md

 *   You control how much you get paid.
 *   You can replicate your system once you build it.

+{% include takeaway-box.html bullet1="A sole proprietorship is best for those who want to start a business quickly and have complete control over the decision-making process." bullet2="An LLC offers personal asset protection and limited liability, making it a better option for those who want to protect their personal assets while starting a business." bullet3="Both types of businesses require registration with the state, but an LLC requires more paperwork and fees than a sole proprietorship." bullet4="Taxes for both types of businesses are based on personal income tax rates, but an LLC has more flexibility in how it can be taxed." bullet5="The choice between a sole proprietorship and an LLC ultimately depends on your specific business needs and goals, so it's important to do your research and consult with a professional before making a decision." %}

 Many entrepreneurs start with a Sole Proprietorship or Limited Liability Company (LLC) because they are the easiest bases to start with and build on.

 Sole Proprietorships and LLCs share a few basic characteristics but they differ largely in how you can optimize them and the protections you receive.